Steyr Arms

 Steyr Arms (/de/) is a firearms manufacturer based in Austria.
 Originally part of Steyr-Daimler-Puch, it became independent when the conglomerate was broken up in 1989.
 Prior to 1 January 2019, the company was named Steyr Mannlicher GmbH Co.
 KG (/de/).
-In April 2024, the company was acquired by Czech RSBC Holding a.s., which owns also Slovenian gun maker Arex Arms.
+In April 2024, the company was acquired by Czech RSBC Holding a.s., which also owns Slovenian gun maker Arex Arms.